-The objective of this research is to develop a new concept of cyber-physical production systems (CPPSs) and, on this basis, to address the issue of management and control, which is crucial for the effective and efficient operations of the manufacturing systems.
+The objective of this research is to develop a new concept of CPPSs and, on this basis, to address the issue of management and control, which is crucial for the effective and efficient operations of the manufacturing systems.
 The development originates from previous work on basic manufacturing structures such as elementary work systems (EWS) [26], autonomous work systems (AWS) [27], complex adaptive manufacturing systems (CAMS) [26], and adaptive distributed manufacturing systems (ADMSs) [27].
 These structures symbolized in terms of cybernetic models, represent a sound basis for their upgrading into appropriate CPPS models.